 TANNER, Charles A. 1455.
 Private KEH.
 Discharged 21/05/1919.
 Entitled to British War and Victory Medals.

-TAPPLY, Sidney Lansdell.
+TAPPLEY, Sidney Lansdell.
 643. Private KEH.
 Enlisted 9/11/1914 and entered France 21/04/1915.
 Discharged physically unfit 16/02/1918 and awarded Silver War Badge 357730 and entitled to 1914/15 Star trio.
-Born on 24/09/1881 in Lambeth, Surrey, England, resided in Streatham and died 25/01/1969 In Guilford, Surrey.
+Born on 24/09/1881 in Lambeth, Surrey, England, resided in Streatham and died 25/01/1969 in Guilford, Surrey.
+Named in a postcard which belonged to Private Broadhead and taken at Watford in 1914 with members of 2nd Troop, C Squadron, courtesy of Stuart Shaw.

 TAYLOR, Claude Arthur.
 1230.
 Private KEH.
 Enlisted 17/08/1915 and discharged 28/01/1918 due to sickness.
 Awarded Silver War Badge 348,794.
 Born in 1882.
 Awarded British War and Victory Medals.
-Medal Index Card notes re-issued in 1963.
+His Medal Index Card notes that his medals were re-issued in 1963.

 TAYLOR, Jervoise Graham.
 Private.
 Oxford Troop of KEH in 1914.
 Commissioned as a Second Lieutenant, 3rd Battalion, Leicestershire Regiment.
 KIA 15/05/1915 at the Battle of Festubert.
 Born on 18/07/1892 the third son of Major Henry Graham Taylor.
 Educated at Winchester College and New College, Oxford.
 Buried in Le Touret Military Cemetery and commemorated on the Lindfield War Memorial.
 Entitled to 1914/15 Star trio.
 Portrait photograph in the uniform of the Leicestershire Regiment shown on accompanying page courtesy of Winchester College.